 In addition to these basic charges, there are more specific versions of kidnapping.
 These include kidnapping for ransom (Penal Code § 209(a)), kidnapping to commit robbery, rape, spousal rape, oral copulation or sodomy (Penal Code § 209(b)(1), and kidnapping during a carjacking (Penal Code § 209.5).

 Under California’s Three Strikes Law, Kidnapping is considered a strike.

 Contact a Skilled Kidnapping Defense Lawyer

 The penalties for kidnapping are severe and may be considered a federal crime.
 Your defense attorney needs to have experience in both State and Federal courts to have the best chance at a positive outcome to your case.
-At Elden Law Group, we have a track record of success defending our clients who were facing any type of violent crime offense.
+At Premier Federal Criminal Defenders, we have a track record of success defending our clients who were facing any type of violent crime offense.

 If you or a member of your family have been charged with a kidnapping Los Angeles County, San Fernando Valley, Riverside County, San Bernardino County, or Orange County, it is critical that you seek the legal services of a criminal lawyer with extensive experience in violent crime cases.

 There are two main defenses that a skilled lawyer can use to defend you against kidnapping.
 One is “consent” and the other is “lack of intent”.
 If your attorney can prove that the alleged victim gave consent, then you should not be charged with kidnapping.
-David Elden understands the serious nature of this criminal offense, how to build an effective defense strategy, and how to resolve your case without jail time.
+David Elden & Victor Sherman understand the serious nature of this criminal offense, how to build an effective defense strategy, and how to resolve your case without jail time.